 WP Table Builder

-What can we learn from these numbers in conjunction from the previous graphic?
+What can we learn from these numbers in conjunction with the previous graphic?
 Well, first of all, Mauer and Posada were terrific hitters.
-Posey was a superb batsman too but he’s 32 years old now and comes off a pretty awful campaign in which he posted a 84 OPS+.
+Posey was a superb batsman as well but had a relatively brief career; his Cooperstown resume rests on being a Rookie of the Year, MVP, and leader of a three-time World Series champion.

-In addition, among the pitch framing studs (Molina, Martin, McCann), Yadi is clearly the king defensively when it comes to cutting down runners on the bases.
-Of the three, McCann is the best hitter but we already knew that.
+In addition, among the pitch-framing studs (Molina, Martin, McCann), Yadi is clearly the king defensively when it comes to cutting down runners on the bases.
+Of the three, McCann was the best hitter, but we already knew that.

 Putting this together with the Pitch Framing Stats

-This graphic includes numbers gleaned from Jay Jaffe’s piece in March, along with the current numbers shown on FanGraphs and Baseball Prospectus.
+This graphic includes numbers gleaned from Jay Jaffe’s piece, along with the current numbers shown on FanGraphs and Baseball Prospectus.
 The first column shows each catcher’s bWAR (from Baseball Reference); the second column displays their fWAR (from FanGraphs, the number you would see if you went to the site today).
-The third column (“Framing”) shows the estimated number of runs saved by each catcher by combining the numbers from BP (1988-07) and FG (2008-19).
+The third column (“Framing”) shows the estimated number of runs saved by each catcher by combining the numbers from Baseball Prospectus (1988-07) and FG (2008-19).
 The final column (“Adj fWAR”) is what each backstop’s fWAR would look like if his pitch framing numbers from ’88-’07 were included.

 WP Table Builder